Which payment gateway should you choose?

-Setting up an online store is easier than ever, with WooCommerce, Magento and VirtueMart, among others, offering an intuitive way for virtual shop owners to set up and offer their products to a worldwide audience.
+Setting up an ecommerce website is easier than ever, with WooCommerce, Magento and VirtueMart, among others, offering an intuitive way for virtual shop owners to set up and offer their products to a worldwide audience.
 However, making a website that has ecommerce functionality is only one part of the solution.
 The other is connecting it to a system that will let customers give you money for your goods or services.
 These are called payment processing services.

 eWAY and PayPal are two of the most well-known services in this industry, but handle things slightly differently with their own set of pros and cons.
 They are household names (at least, on the Internet) and chances are you’ve used them already at least once if you’ve ever shopped online.
 So, how do they work?